jweigelt/swbf2admin/readme.md

 ```
 1) Install GOG Galaxy (<https://www.gog.com/galaxy>)
 2) Using GOG Galaxy, download Star Wars Battlefront II
 3) In GOG Galaxy, open Battlefront II in your library.
-Click on "More" -> "Manage installation" -> "Show folder"
+Click on `More -> Manage installation -> Show folder`
-4) A Explorer Window will open, open "GameData" and copy all contents to the "server" folder in SWBF2Admin's installation directory
+4) A Explorer Window will open, open `GameData` and copy all contents to the `./server` folder in SWBF2Admin's installation directory

 Do not uninstall the original game or GOG Galaxy after copying the data.

 ##### Gamespy / "Swbfspy"
 1) Install the original dedicated server package
-2) Copy the contents of it's installation folder (the one containing BattlefrontII.exe) to the "server" folder in SWBF2Admin's installation directory
+2) Copy the contents of it's installation folder (the one containing `BattlefrontII.exe`) to the `server` folder in SWBF2Admin's installation directory

 ### First launch
-1) Start SWBF2Admin.exe
+1) Start `SWBF2Admin.exe`
 2) Using your web browser, open the web panel.
 By default, the web panel is accessible at http://localhost:8080/
-3) Go to "Server Settings" -> "General", adjust server settings to your liking.
-Make sure that a network adapter is selected under "bind address"
+3) Go to `Server Settings -> General`, adjust server settings to your liking.
+Make sure that a network adapter is selected under `bind address`
-4) Go to "Server Settings" -> "Map rotation".
+4) Go to `Server Settings -> Map rotation`.
 Add maps using drag&drop.
-5) Go to "Dashboard", click on "Server status" -> "Start"
+5) Go to `Dashboard`, click on `Server status -> "Start`
-6) If you chose to enable runtime management, join your server in game and enter "!gimmeadmin" in chat
+6) If you chose to enable runtime management, join your server in game and enter `!gimmeadmin` in chat

 ## Advanced